Do Go On - 206 - Dungeons and Dragons

 Honestly, because when we did the River Dance episode,

-So at some point, this is gonna hurt you.
+So at some point, this is going to hurt you.

 Jess, I can't help if you're on the front foot here.

-because he's the one who he also suggested
+Because he's the one who he also suggested it on the Patreon.

 No, that's fine.